XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/xchaincreateclaimid.md

   - Interoperability
 status: not_enabled
 ---
-# XChainCreateBridge
+# XChainCreateClaimID
 <!-- [[Source]](https://github.com/ripple/rippled/blob/xls20/src/ripple/app/tx/impl/NFTokenMint.cpp) -->

-The `XChainCreateBridge` transaction defines a new cross-chain bridge entrance on one of the chains that the bridge connects.
-It includes information about the type of tokens being exchanged.
-To fully set up a bridge, this transaction must be executed on both chains, alongside setting up witness servers.

-The complete production-grade setup would also include a `SignerListSet` transaction on the two door accounts for the witnesses’ signing keys, as well as disabling the door accounts’ master key.
-This would ensure that the funds are truly in control of the witness servers.

-The `XChainCreateClaimID` transaction checks out a cross-chain claim ID that is used for a cross-chain transfer.
-It is submitted on the destination chain, not the source chain.
-This is the first step of a cross-chain transfer of value.

-A cross-chain claim ID essentially represents one cross-chain transfer of value.
+The `XChainCreateClaimID` transaction creates a new cross-chain claim ID that is used for a cross-chain transfer.
+A cross-chain claim ID represents *one* cross-chain transfer of value.

+This transaction is the first step of a cross-chain transfer of value and is submitted on the destination chain, not the source chain.

-This transaction also includes the account on the source chain that locks/burns the funds on the source chain.
+It also includes the account on the source chain that locks or burns the funds on the source chain.

 ## Example {{currentpage.name}} JSON